Chicago | Well That's a Fine How Do You Do / Chicago | Well That's a Fine How Do You Do

 My earliest memories of riding in a cab was being taken to or from O’Hare airport during the beginning of the Jet Age.
 I remember thinking it was a cool way to get around as little boy. and just who was that strange silent man up front driving us around?

-I’ve had some awesome rides in Cab’s and met some really interesting drivers.
+I’ve had some awesome rides in Cab’s and met some really friendly drivers.
 I’ve also had to deal with some drivers who just suck big time.

 I have been hit by two taxicabs as a pedestrian in my life. once was my fault. the second time? the cabbie tried to run me down for no other reason than he thought my life was worth less than his fare in the backseat. in the first incident I apologized and went on my way. only suffering the indignation of having my left pants leg torn off as I ran for a commuter train.